About Defaqto

 Homes that are unoccupied for more than 60 days or used as second/holiday homes will likely require non-standard insurance.

-In most cases if a property is the primary home but ends up being unoccupied for 60 days or longer then the insurance company will ask to be informed of this, as it provides a greater risk of burglaries or problems arising with nobody there to notice them, such as burst pipes.
+In most cases if a property is used as a primary home but ends up being unoccupied for 60 days or longer then the insurance company will ask to be informed.
+It provides a greater risk of burglaries or problems arising with nobody there to notice them, such as burst pipes.

 3. Buildings with a History of Flooding or Subsidence

-Homes that have previously suffered from subsidence, heave, landslip or flooding in the last 25 years are considered higher risk and therefore typically require non-standard insurance.
-In the case of subsidence, even if the issue has been resolved, insurers will usually continue to treat it as a potential risk due to the possibility of further structural complications or the subsidence returning.
+Homes that have suffered from subsidence, heave, landslip or flooding in the last 25 years are considered higher risk and typically require non-standard insurance.
+In the case of subsidence, even if the issue has been resolved, insurers will usually continue to treat it as a potential risk due to the chance of further structural problems or the subsidence returning.

 Similarly, properties located in areas with a known history of flooding usually require non-standard cover.
-This includes homes that have flooded in the past or are located near bodies of water that increase the risk of flooding in the future.
-To check if a property is classed as being in a flood-risk area you can check the following websites:
+This includes homes that have flooded in the past or are located near bodies of water.
+To check if a property is classed as being in a flood-risk area check the following websites:

 England: GOV.UK